What is Drukpa Kagyu?

 The retreat tradition and Tenzin Palmo

-The Drukpa Kagyu's most visible feature to a contemporary English-language reader is its sustained institutional commitment to long-form solitary retreat.
-The lineage trains the three-year-three-month retreat as a standard advanced unit, organises twelve-year cycles for senior practitioners under qualified guidance, and treats the retreat hermitage rather than the urban monastery as the curriculum's terminal training environment.
-Tenzin Palmo's *Cave in the Snow* — Vicki Mackenzie's 1998 biography of the British-born nun born Diane Perry, ordained as Jetsunma Tenzin Palmo by the Eighth Khamtrul Rinpoche of the Drukpa Kagyu in 1964 — is the index's closest first-person record of what the long retreat actually is from the inside.
-The book documents the twelve years she spent in solitary retreat in a Lahaul cave at 13,200 feet (1976–1988), the Mahāmudrā training she undertook there under her root teacher's instructions, and the institutional consequence of the retreat: the founding of Dongyu Gatsal Ling Nunnery in Himachal Pradesh in 2000, the principal contemporary training institution for Drukpa Kagyu nuns and the first to graduate women through the full shedra curriculum the men's monasteries of the lineage have offered for centuries.
-The first cohort of togdenmas — women trained through the Mahāmudrā and Six Yogas under the full traditional curriculum — graduated from her programme in 2014, six centuries after the institutional infrastructure for women in the lineage had last functioned at that level.
+Tenzin Palmo’s *Cave in the Snow*, Vicki Mackenzie’s 1998 biography of the British-born nun Diane Perry, is the index’s closest first-person account of what the long retreat actually is.
+Ordained as Jetsunma Tenzin Palmo by the Eighth Khamtrul Rinpoche of the Drukpa Kagyu in 1964, she spent twelve years in solitary retreat in a Lahaul cave at 13,200 feet (1976–1988).
+The book documents the Mahāmudrā training she undertook under her root teacher’s guidance and its institutional consequence: the founding of Dongyu Gatsal Ling Nunnery in Himachal Pradesh in 2000, the principal contemporary training institution for Drukpa Kagyu nuns.
+The first cohort of togdenmas, women trained through the full traditional Mahāmudrā and Six Yogas curriculum, graduated from her programme in 2014, six centuries after the institutional infrastructure for women in the lineage had last functioned at that level.

 Where to encounter it in the index

-The Drukpa Kagyu is not directly represented in the index by an item under the school's own name; *Cave in the Snow* is the closest single source, and it is a biography rather than a primary doctrinal text.
-The doctrinal substrate the Drukpa shares with the larger Karma Kagyu line is more fully represented.
-Chögyam Trungpa Rinpoche's *Cutting Through Spiritual Materialism* is the index's foundational English-language Kagyu text and operates inside the same broader mahāmudrā view the Drukpa transmits — Trungpa held Karma Kagyu and Nyingma transmissions rather than Drukpa, but the spiritual materialism his lectures diagnose is the same construction-of-religious-self-image the Drukpa retreat curriculum is engineered to wear down through years of sustained practice.
-Pema Chödrön's *When Things Fall Apart*, her course on awakening compassion, her teaching on uncertainty as the practice and her conversation on becoming more alive refigure the lojong and tonglen curriculum the Drukpa, Karma and Drikung sub-schools all transmit, into clinical English; the groundlessness Pema names is the experiential face of the mahāmudrā recognition the Drukpa long retreat is organised around.
-The corpus operates inside the broader Karma Kagyu register, but the contemplative ground is the one the Drukpa Kagyu maintains in parallel through its own monastic and yogic institutions.
+The Drukpa Kagyu is not directly represented in the index by an item under its own name. *Cave in the Snow* is the closest single source, though it is a biography rather than a primary doctrinal text.
+The doctrinal substrate the Drukpa shares with the larger Karma Kagyu line is more fully represented elsewhere.
+Chögyam Trungpa Rinpoche’s *Cutting Through Spiritual Materialism* is the index’s foundational English-language Kagyu text.
+Trungpa held Karma Kagyu and Nyingma transmissions rather than Drukpa, but the spiritual materialism his lectures diagnose is the same construction of religious self-image the Drukpa retreat curriculum is built to wear down through years of sustained practice.
+Pema Chödrön’s *When Things Fall Apart*, her course on awakening compassion, her teaching on uncertainty as the practice, and her conversation on becoming more alive reformulate the lojong and tonglen curriculum into plain English.
+The groundlessness she names is the experiential face of the mahāmudrā recognition the Drukpa long retreat is organised around.

 What it isn’t

-The Drukpa Kagyu is not the Karma Kagyu, although the popular Western reception sometimes elides the two.
-The schools share the mahāmudrā curriculum, the Six Yogas of Naropa, and the upstream lineage chain back through Gampopa to Milarepa and Marpa; they diverge institutionally — different head teachers (the Gyalwang Drukpa rather than the Karmapa), different principal monasteries (Druk Monastery and Ralung rather than Tsurphu and Rumtek), different national centres of gravity (Bhutan and the western Himalaya rather than the Eastern-Tibetan and exile-Indian Karma Kagyu axis) — and the institutional independence is more than seven centuries old.
-The school is also not the only Kagyu sub-school operating long-form retreat curricula — the Drikung, the Karma Kagyu's own three-year-retreat centres, and the smaller Phagdru-descended schools all maintain comparable practice infrastructures.
-And the contemporary English-language presentation should not be read as continuous with the institutional Drukpa Kagyu of Bhutan: the Bhutanese state form of the school carries political, territorial and citizenship-policy dimensions the diaspora and the Western reception have, for the most part, left aside.
-The English-language reader meeting the lineage through Cave in the Snow and Tenzin Palmo's Dongyu Gatsal Ling work is meeting one corner of an institution whose other corners look very different.
+The school is also not the only Kagyu sub-school that runs long-form retreat curricula.
+The Drikung Kagyu, the Karma Kagyu’s own three-year-retreat centres, and the smaller Phagdru-descended schools all maintain comparable practice structures.
+And the contemporary English-language presentation should not be read as continuous with the institutional Drukpa Kagyu of Bhutan.
+The Bhutanese state form of the school carries political, territorial, and citizenship dimensions the diaspora and the Western reception have mostly set aside.
+The English-language reader meeting the lineage through Cave in the Snow is meeting one corner of an institution whose other corners look very different.